rajatb-git/crypto-app-v2/Readme.md

 ## Crypto App V2
-This application is written in javascript built using React, Babel, Webpack, Firebase, ESLint, Jest, SASS, axios etc.
+A web app written in JavaScript built using NodeJS, ReactJS, Firebase and Firestore with Babel, SASS compliers built via Webpack that provides you with real time prices of any cryptocurrency that you like in any desired currency value, trending cryptocurrencies and latest news from the domain.
+It consumes a highly secure custom REST API using JWT.
+Upcoming features include portfolio tracking, profit margin monitoring, goal settings to help achieve profit targets and price crash notifications.
+Demo version of the app - https://rb-crypto-app.herokuapp.com/

-It is a redesigned version of the Crypto-app and is currently in progress.
+This is a redesigned version of the Crypto-app and is currently in progress.

 ### Authentication and Routing
 Using React HOC's and Context API with react-router along with firebase